About

 Prosper Dodiko, Minister of Environment, Agriculture and Livestock, Burundi, commended the FAST Partnership’s initiative to mobilize much needed resources for the region, noting that financing is required to support the agricultural sector across the whole value chain.

-Leila Lora-Santos, Minister of the Department of Foreign Affairs, Philippines, highlighted the growing adaptation gap and stressed the urgency of fostering collaborative partnerships and support to scale up innovation of funds.
+Leila Lora-Santos, Permanent Representative of the Philippines to the UN, highlighted the growing adaptation gap and stressed the urgency of fostering collaborative partnerships and support to scale up innovation of funds.
 FAST Partnership’s structure, she added, presents a good opportunity to mobilize investments on agriculture and provides support for farmers, particularly women farmers.

 Yermek Kenzhekhanuly, Vice-Minister of Agriculture, Kazakhstan, noted the need to improve access to financing for vulnerable farmers in rural areas, citing collaboration with multiregional development banks and provision of international grants and investments as solutions.